Zilvis0/Kursai/README.md

 _38 group projects_

-These projects are for educational porpuses only.
+These projects are for educational purposes only.
 Pull request are welcome, but priority for projects' authors!
 Thank you for your cooperation!

 ## Project features